-- 94.9% of those students who entered in 2001 graduated within five years. - 96.9% of those students who entered in 2002 graduated within five years. - 95.2% of those students who entered in 2003 graduated within five years. - 97% of those students who entered in 2004 graduated within five years. - 96.8 of those students who entered in 2005 graduated within four years.
+- 96.9 percent of those students who entered in 2002 graduated within five years. - 95.2 percent of those students who entered in 2003 graduated within five years. - 97 percent of those students who entered in 2004 graduated within five years. - 94.3 percent of those students who entered in 2005 graduated within five years. - 92.9 percent of those students who entered in 2006 graduated within four years.

 Note: Matriculated students occasionally include a transfer student.
 Therefore, some students may have actually graduated with less than four, but at least two years of study at KCUMB.
-Some students pursue fellowships, delaying graduation by a year.
+Additionally, some students pursue fellowships or engage in a leave of absence, delaying graduation by a year.